On the Existence of the Adversarial Bayes Classifier (Extended Version): The Measurability of

+In this section we show the following measurability result: \begin{theorem} Let $(X,\|\cdot\|)$ be a separable vector space.
+Define $A^\e$ as $A^\e=A\oplus \ov{B_\e(\zero)}$, where $B_\e$ is an $\e$-ball in the norm $\|\cdot\|$.
+If $A\subset X$ is universally measurable, then $A^\e$ is universally measurable as well. \end{theorem} As $\Rset^d$ with the standard topology is separable and all norms on $\Rset^d$ generate the standard topology, Theorem~\ref{th:A^e_univ_meas} immediately follows from Theorem~\ref{th:direct_sum_univ_meas}.

+Again, that the norm on our space $X$ generates the topology on $X$ which in turn generates $\cB(X)$ is implicit in this theorem statement.

-Before proving Theorem~\ref{th:direct_sum_univ_meas}, we define another useful concept. \begin{definition} Let $X,Y$ be a separable metric spaces and let $(\overline \mu, Y,\cL_\mu(Y))$ be a complete $\sigma$-finite measure space.
-If every topological copy of $X$ in $Y$ is an element of $\cL_\mu(Y)$, then $X$ is called an \emph{absolute measurable space}. \end{definition}
+Before proving Theorem~\ref{th:direct_sum_univ_meas}, we define another useful concept. \begin{definition} Let $X,Y$ be a separable metric spaces and let $(\overline \nu, Y,\cL_\nu(Y))$ be a complete $\sigma$-finite measure space.
+Then $X$ is \emph{absolute measurable} if for every injective continuous map $h\colon X\to Y$, $h(X)$ is an element of $\cL_\nu(Y)$. \end{definition}

-This definition is useful due to the following theorem: \begin{theorem} Let $Z$ be an absolute measurable Borel space and $Y$ a separable metrizable space.
-Let $f\colon Z\to Y$ be a continuous function.
+This definition is useful due to the following theorem: \begin{theorem} Let $X$ be an absolute measurable Borel space and $Y$ a separable metrizable space.
+Let $f\colon X\to Y$ be a homeomorphism.

 Then